 The syrup was made popular in 2013 on the Dr. Oz show for its potential benefits at reducing weight by increasing metabolism, regulating blood sugar and normalizing bowel movements.

-Yacon, however, is not only good for helping to shed unwanted body fat, it has a number of other health supporting ingredients that make it a truly unique super sweetener.
+Yacon, however, is not only good for helping to shed unwanted body fat, it has a number of other health supporting ingredients that make it a unique among other sweetener options.

 We have personally been using yacon syrup and powder for many, many years as an alternative sugar substitute that is delicious in hot drinks, dressings and desserts.